43ravens/NEMO_Nowcast/docs/architecture/messaging.rst

 Before messages can be passed among a worker, the :ref:`MessageBroker`, and the :ref:`SystemManager` they must be transformed into strings for transmission across the network.
-That is done by transforming the message tuple into Python dictionary object and that into a `YAML document`_, a process that is known as "serialization".
+That is done by transforming the message tuple into a `YAML document`_, a process that is known as "serialization".
 The message recipient transforms the YAML document back into a message :py:func:`~collections.namedtuple` ("deserialization").